 Once you’ve got all the planning down, it’s time for the fun part and deciding the look of your brand.
 Choose a name that best describes your blog.
 It could be straight to the point or you can even use your own name.
 Then check to see if the domain name is available.
 You can host for free with Blogger or WordPress, but if you want to be serious about it you should invest in .com or .ie domain.

 Do research.
 Have a look and see what are other bloggers doing.
 Look at photo styles and take note of their site layout.
 Then decide what colours, styles, themes and the overall feeling of your blog.
-You have to be consistent with this so that your blog will look whole and professional.
-Once you pick it stick to it.
+You have to be consistent with this so that your blog will look professional.
+Once you pick a logo, stick to it.
 Etsy is great for getting custom blog logos designed for very little.
-You can also purchased Theme Packages (like this one) that will set out everything you need to make your blog look professional.
+You can also purchase Theme Packages (like this one) that will set out everything you need to make your blog look professional.